• Skip to main content

 Viscosupplementation

 If you do not experience a reduction in arthritis symptoms after including the abovementioned factors in your lifestyle, then you will likely respond well to viscosupplementation.
-During this minimally invasive procedure, the doctor injects hyaluronic acid into the arthritic joint in order to reduce the symptoms of arthritis.
+During this minimally invasive procedure, the family medicine provider injects hyaluronic acid into the arthritic joint in order to reduce the symptoms of arthritis.
 This treatment helps to protect the bones in the joint from rubbing against each other by essentially fostering a cartilage-like supportive effect.

 Acupuncture